thatonearchguy/INKI-Software/docs/source/introduction.rst

 The Apple Watch is the current market leader in the smartwatch world, despite being completely incompatible with Android devices.
 The rectangular screen with the curved edges and robust metal casing is an instantly recognisable design, and one that Apple has maintained for several years now.
 The reason it's been so popular is that it's sort of changed the face of smartwatches, transforming them from a gimmick in the eyes of the public to something genuinely useful and usable.
 They've integrated high-end fitness tracking, useful 3rd party apps, and effectively extended the iPhone to a user's wrist in a way that hadn't been done before - and it worked!

 I respect the Apple Watch for this greatly.
-Additionally, the Apple Watch, and Apple products in general are well-reputed for being amongst the best on the market with regards to privacy and security.
+Additionally, Apple products in general are well-reputed for being amongst the best on the market with regards to privacy and security.
 The iCloud lock functionality prevents sensitive data being released off a stolen device, and gives users the ability to remotely lock or disable their lost devices.
 And of course, all data on the watch itself is encrypted, and activation is authenticated with Apple's "Albert" servers, making false activations and thus any possible data exfiltration impractically difficult.
 The user-experience is also made quite a lot nicer by the physical controls in conjunction with the touch screen - the Apple Watch is equipped with a rotating "crown" used to scroll through menus, and a singular button is used to switch between apps.
 This is superior to touch only watches, which are rendered useless underwater or fall victim to crazy, spurious inputs upon entering contact with water.

 The Apple Watch does have a few limitations though.
 Some models are equipped with optional LTE connectivity, which allows the watch to connect itself directly to the internet using a cellular data connection - a common criticsm is how the watch is still overly reliant upon the mother iOS device for much of its functionality.
-This has been resolved more with the newer versions, which can download podcasts and songs by themselves.
+This has been improved with the newer versions, which can download podcasts and songs by themselves.
 Additionally, the LTE versions cost quite a lot more than the regular counterparts and require a monthly cellular subscription.
-The notifications can be quite distracting, but since it's an Apple product there's fairly comprehensive notification management and this can be mitigated somewhat.
+The notifications can be quite distracting, but since it's an Apple product there are some fairly comprehensive notification management settings, meaning this can be mitigated somewhat.

 Its greatest flaw, which Apple has been chagrined for, is undoubtedly the battery life.
 Apple Watches run a custom OS known as watchOS, which is known to be descended from iOS which runs on their tablets and smartphones.
 The iOS underpinnings could potentially explain why these watches struggle to outlast their competition, as it would make sense that iOS would not have been written from the ground up with wearable applications in mind.
 It is also entirely possible that the slick user interface that is so heavily praised by reviewers requires a power-hungry and powerful SoC to drive, contributing further to the battery drain.
 In any case, the battery life is likely the last thing holding the Apple Watch back from total domination over the competition.
 Having to charge another device every evening can get irritating - I personally find myself quite often in situations where I've forgotten to charge my phone overnight and I run out of juice midway through the day.